 Always in pursuit of a meaningful reflection of who we are: our histories, our actions, and our creations, I navigate the intimately complex nature of our being through images.
 I’m constantly looking, searching, collecting, appropriating, and repurposing.
 As I move through the world, everywhere I'm provided with source material.
 If something I see resonates with me, it’s photographed, scanned, downloaded, or screen captured.
 Images are placed, erased, degraded, printed, and layered.
-There is constant movement, back and forth, between analog and digital: a compilation of image, time, place, and media.
+There is constant movement, back and forth, between analog and digital: a compilation of self, image, time, place, and media.

 ___________________________________